foam-framework/foam/tutorial/1-concepts.md

 There are one-way and two-way binding functions, plus variants of each that adapt the values with a function while binding them. (`Events.follow` and `.link`, and `.map` and `.relate`, respectively.)

 There is also the extremely flexible `Events.dynamic`.
-It takes a function, and inspects it to determine what its inputs are.
-It automatically registers listeners for all the inputs that will run the provided function whenever any of them changes.
+It takes a function with no arguments that is similar to a spreadsheet formula.
+FOAM will run the function once and capture all the property accesses.
+Then it attaches listeners to each of those properties, so that your function will be run again every time one of its inputs changes, just like a spreadsheet cell.

 ### Animation